What’s in the box

 Pricing

-Plans are response-based — every submitted response counts against your monthly cap.
+Plans are response-based — each app’s submitted responses count against a monthly cap (per app).
 Triggers, impressions, and “no survey shown” responses don’t count.
 See plan limits for the full matrix.Next steps

 5-minute Quickstart